-Teddington CC 1XI Middlesex County Cricket League and Middlesex Cup Winners 2014
+Teddington CC 1XI Middlesex County Cricket League Winners 2016

 Teddington Cricket Club is one of London's premier cricket clubs, competing in all the major club cricket competitions, but also offering cricket for all levels of ability and commitment.

 The club runs 4 senior XIs on a Saturday, with the 1st, 2nd and 3rd XIs competing in the Middlesex County Cricket League, and the 4th XI in The Middlesex 1987 Cricket League.
 The 1st XI also enters the ECB National Club Championship, The Conference Cup and the Middlesex Cup, played on Sundays, as well as the Cockspur Rum Club Twenty20.

 We also run a Club XI on Sundays to provide decent cricket in a less competitive environment, and to enable our colts to make the transition to adult cricket.
 This team also competes in the Bushy Park League, a competition between the 5 clubs based in Bushy Park.

 The colts section is one of the largest in the country.
 We offer coaching and cricket from the age of 6 up to 17, at which point, junior members hopefully move on to the senior teams.

 The club are currently recruiting for the 2015 season so please contact James Keightley (email@example.com) for full details about winter training and the 2015 season.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.

 Cricket clubs can play a key role in the successful delivery of Building Partnerships – cricket's strategic plan for 2006-2009 - by supporting the delivery and implementation of the following programmes: